Program 356: Disappearing Places USA; The Irish Sea

 - Irish storytelling feature from Travel with Rick Steves producer Sarah McCormic

 - The World Monuments Fund has issued its updated "Watch List" of endangered places for 2014, and has an interactive map with details and photos from the sites on the list.

 - Lee Rosenbaum blogs about the high rise controversy over the Palisades in Englewood Cliffs, New Jersey.
-The Palisades Park Conservancy discusses the issue on its website.

 - Stephen McPhilemy operates the Paddy's Palace hostel in Derry.

 - Irish Ferries operates routes from Dublin and Rosslare to destinations in Britain and France.

 - Direct Ferries books passage on the ferry lines from Northern Ireland to Scotland.

 - Wikipedia lists extensive information about the Isle of Man.

 - The TT ("Tourist Trophy") Motorcycle Races are held in late May and early June on the Isle of Man.